firubi/dotfiles/README.md

 Most of the time, the --no-recommends options isn't too useful as on many system updates, the recommended packages will be reinstalled anyway.
 You may just install programs without the option.

-### Minimal install of openSUSE ###
+### Kind of minimal install of openSUSE ###
 Pick the default KDE desktop environment.
-In the software selection, remove KDE apps (except Discover), TigerVNC (will be reinstalled anyway when virtualizing) and VLC.
+In the software selection, remove KDE apps (except Discover), TigerVNC (will be reinstalled if you want to use virtualizing) and VLC.
 After installation, run:

-`sudo zypper rm -u icewm xterm plasma6-desktop-emojier opensuse-welcome`
+`sudo zypper rm -u icewm xterm plasma6-desktop-emojier opensuse-welcome`, and taboo plasma6-desktop-emojier in YaST after.

  You can uncheck the "install recommended packages" but you'll lose a lot of functionality in plasma.